garylirocks/quickrefs/azure-storage.markdown

 Three kinds of blobs:

-- Block blobs: for files that are read from beginning to end, files larger than 100MB must be uploaded as small blocks which are then consolidated into the final blob.
+- **Block blobs**: for files that are read from beginning to end, files larger than 100MB must be uploaded as small blocks which are then consolidated into the final blob.
-- Page blobs: to hold random-access files up to 8 TB in size, used primarily as storage for the VHDs used to provide durable disks for Azure VMs.
+- **Page blobs**: to hold random-access files up to 8 TB in size, used primarily as storage for the VHDs used to provide durable disks for Azure VMs.
 They provide random read/write access to 512-byte pages.
-- Append blobs: specialized block blobs, but optimized for append operations, frequently used for logging from one or more sources.
+- **Append blobs**: specialized block blobs, but optimized for append operations, frequently used for logging from one or more sources.

-Many Azure components use blobs behind the scenes, Cloud Shell stores your files and configuration in blobs, VMs use blobs for hard-disk storage.
+### Organization

+- Account
+  - Can have unlimited containers
+  - Usually created by an admin
+- Containers
+  - Can contain unlimited blobs
+  - Can be seen as a security boundary for blobs, you can set an individual container as public.
+  - Usually created in an app as needed (calling `CreateIfNotExistsAsync` on a `CloudBlobContainer` is the best way to create a container when your application starts or when it first tries to use it)
+- Virtual directories: technically containers are "flat", there is no folders.
+But if you give blobs hierarchical names looking like file paths, the API's listing operation can filter results to specific prefixes.

 ### CLI